Proof of the Caratheodory Conjecture: Neutral K ahler Geometry of

-\begin{Prop} The induced metric on a Lagrangian surface is Lorentz, except at complex points, where it is degenerate. \end{Prop} \begin{pf} By the previous Proposition the determinant of the induced metric is $2(1+\xi\bar{\xi})^{-2}(\lambda^2-\sigma\bar{\sigma})$ and the result follows. \end{pf}
+\begin{Prop} The induced metric on a Lagrangian surface is Lorentz, except at complex points, where it is degenerate.
+The induced metric on a holomorphic surface is positive, except at complex points, where it is degenerate. \end{Prop} \begin{proof} By the previous Proposition we see that the determinant of the induced metric is $2(1+\xi\bar{\xi})^{-4}(\lambda^2-\sigma\bar{\sigma})$, and the result follows.
+This is, in fact, a special case of Proposition \ref{p:callib}. \end{proof}

+\begin{Def} Let $\chi:TS^2\rightarrow {\mathbb R}$ be the map that takes an oriented line to the square of the perpendicular distance from the line to the origin. \end{Def} \begin{Prop} The coordinate expression for $\chi$ is: